-This writing course focuses on the process of writing narrative, process, and cause and effect essays from the initial stage of freewriting to final revisions and editing.
+This writing course focuses on various writing assignments and essays from the initial stage of freewriting to final revisions and editing.
 Topics included are purpose, audience, development, focus and organization, as well as word usage and sentence structure.
 Elements of grammar, spelling, and punctuation are reviewed.
 Peer editing is used for critiquing students' essays.
 Assigned readings are part of class discussion and writing assignments.